 Join us on day 3 of the EdTech Festival, we will be continuing to make our way through our incredible line-up, packed full of inspiring keynotes and practical speakers.
 Each day we organise the sessions around a collection of insightful and pertinent themes to aid those of us working in education to prosper in the current climate, and to continue to stay a step ahead of the curve moving forward.

-Today all sessions will draw on, and be organised into, these following four key topics:
+Today all sessions will draw on, and be organised into, these following three key topics:

 15:20 - Does Your Strategy Tackle the Digital Divide?